Aphramzo/WhereShouldWeEatForLunch/README.md

 BUGS:

-Editing a eateries style does not save.
+FIXED: Editing a eateries style does not save.
 Shitty code everywhere.